raingggg/coctohug/docs/wiki/wiki_en-bak.md

 ## Setup Coctohug on Linux OS
 - Setup <a target='_blank' href='https://www.docker.com/products/docker-desktop'>Docker</a> + <a target='_blank' href='https://docs.docker.com/compose/install/'>Docker-Compose</a>
 - Go to site <a target='_blank' href='https://www.coctohug.xyz/'>https://www.coctohug.xyz</a>, then enter all the necessary form fields and download the generated zipped docker-compose files
-- Unzip the downloaded folders and copy them into your working directory
+- Unzip the downloaded folders and copy them into your working directory.
+Please also remove those unwanted blockchain forks folders to avoid the case of computer out of resources
--
+- Install blockchain forks by similar scripts:
   ```
   ccm start flora
   ccm start flax